frogCaller/1.3inch/README.md

     <img src="images/verusStats.jpeg" width="300">
 </div>

-This project uses a 1.3-inch LCD HAT with a Raspberry Pi to display Verus mining statistics.
+This project uses a 1.3-inch LCD HAT with a Raspberry Pi to display Verus mining statistics using luckpool's API to get the data.

 # Materials
 * [Raspberry pi Zero 2 WH](https://amzn.to/3VO7eu2)<br />